devnulli/EvlWatcher/README.md

 ## The Console (EvlWatcherConsole.exe).

-You can use the console (in the binary directory of EvlWatcher) *(NO, we dont make desktop links, start menu entries, ...)* to see how your service is doing.
+You can use the console to see how your service is doing.
+The console can be found in the start menu, or in the installation folder.

+The service keeps running, no matter if you have the console open or closed..

 There are several tabs in the console.